-Command-Line Format on-d on-disk-full=option
+Command-Line Format on-disk-full=option

-Permitted Values Type enumeration
+Туре Enumeration

-Default abort
+Default Value abort

-Valid abort
+Valid Values abort

-Values warn
+warn

 abort_and_remove

 Specifies the behavior when a backup process encounters a disk-full condition.
 This option is only for backup operations (backup, backup-and-apply-log, and backup-to-image).